ku-dml/mol-infer/Polymer/Module_1/Preprocessors/README.md

 - **contract_e.cpp** (converting polymer to its monomer-representation)

 ## polymer_converter_mol_to_sdf.py
 A file to convert the mol file representing polymers to the SDF format.
+As described in Section 2, paragraph "Polymers", we consider linear polymers which have only one repeating unit (homopolymer), and assume that the two ends are presented by a dummy atom e*.

 Suppose that the mol files are in the folder ./sample_instance/mol, run **polymer_converter_mol_to_sdf.py** to get a SDF file.
 We assume that the polymer data set is represented in the format like the ones in that folder.